RLE-Foundation/RLeXplore/README.md

 # Reinforcement Learning Exploration Baselines (RLeXplore)

 RLeXplore is a set of implementations of exploration approaches in reinforcement learning using PyTorch, which can be deployed in arbitrary algorithms in a plug-and-play manner.
-In particular, RLeXplore is designed to be well compatible with [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3), providing more stable exploration benchmarks.

 <div align=center>
 <img src='./docs/flowchart.png' style="width: 600px">
 </div>

-- Support for **off-policy** algorithms is under development.
 - Code test in progress!
 Welcome to contribute to this program!

 # Changelog
+**03/12/2022**
+- We start to reconstruct the project to make it be compatible with arbitrary tasks;
+- Update RE3.

 **27/09/2022**
 - Update the RISE;
 - Introduce JAX in RISE.
 See ```experimental``` folder.